 Trainee blog: Networking and building relationships – the 'non-legal' side of a legal career

-As a training contract applicant I knew that I had to demonstrate a range of skills, beyond academic achievements, to be considered as a potential lawyer.
-One of those was the ability to build relationships or, 'people skills'.
-However, it wasn't until I began my training contract that I fully appreciated its importance and how to use it to further my career.
+Training contract applicants have to demonstrate a range of skills, beyond academic achievements, to be considered as a potential lawyer.
+One of those is the ability to build relationships or, 'people skills'.

 Why are people skills so important?